sscullen/kube_docs/_sources/example1-agricartapreprocessing.rst.txt

 Data Management and Access
 ==========================

 Because we have access to the NFS share with the imagery we are using, we can use the NFS share to host the preprocessing results.
-Thus the results are acessible on the NFS share and the S3 Minio instance that NFS share is also backing.
+Thus the results are accessible on the NFS share and the S3 Minio instance that NFS share is also backing.

 Flask wrapper
 =============